Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Phitsanulok, complete guide to the city

-The town itself has little charm, perhaps because it was partly destroyed by a terrible fire in 1960 and hastily rebuilt.
+The city itself has little charm, perhaps because it was partially destroyed by a terrible fire in 1960 and rebuilt hastily.

 See also